 State plan overview

 The South Dakota Alzheimer’s Disease State Plan Work Group was established in 2015 and expanded in April 2017 to a larger group of stakeholders, charged with creating the state’s response to Alzheimer’s.
-The Work Group conducted its first meeting in April 2017 and conducted a comprehensive needs assessment and hosted town halls across the state, paid in part by a South Dakota Community Foundation Community Innovation Grant.
+The Work Group conducted a comprehensive needs assessment and hosted town halls across the state, paid in part by a South Dakota Community Foundation Community Innovation Grant.
 In June 2018, the South Dakota State Plan to Address Alzheimer’s Disease and Other Dementias was published.

 Resources for action